YM2132/EyesOff/README.md

 ## Features

 - **Privacy Protection**: Alerts when unauthorized viewers are detected looking at your screen
-- **Real-time Face Detection**: Uses YuNet for efficient face detection with support for additional models
+- **Real-time Face Detection**: Uses YuNet for efficient (local) face detection with support for additional models
-- **Customizable Alerts**: Configure alert appearance, position, and behavior

 ## Quick Start